Airbnb 401(k) Plan

 Share these results with your employer, coworkers, or social network.

-57% of plan assets are invested in the default option, the Vanguard Target Retirement Funds series.
+55% of plan assets are invested in the target date option.

 This retirement plan has millions of dollars invested in fossil fuels, deforestation-risk agribusiness, and arms manufacturers.